 How does the face age?

 As we age, our skin loses its elasticity and gives in to gravity.
 This causes sagging of the neck and jaw line as well as loose folds of skin around the mouth.
+Also with age, most of us lose fat from our upper face, particularly the upper cheeks and temples.
+There is also loss of skin collagen thickness, muscle mass, and bone mass which affects the shape of our face.
+This volume loss accentuates the sagging of the face.
 Some people may also develop fatty collections under the chin, and others get thick cords under the skin of the neck.
-Today, men and women in their 50s and 60s are healthier, more active, and more productive than ever before.
+Today, men and women in their 60s and 70s are healthier, more active, and more productive than ever before.
 More and more people are choosing to age gracefully by setting back the clock a few years through facial cosmetic surgery.
 The truth is that most people seeking facial cosmetic surgery want to look better, but they don't want to look radically different.
-We also feel strongly that the outcome of facial cosmetic surgery should be very natural in appearance.
+At Naficy we feel strongly that the outcome of facial cosmetic surgery should be very natural in appearance.
 A great result is both in what you see and what you don't see.

 What can a face lift achieve?

 A face lift can reverse many features of the aging face and neck.
 The most dramatic improvement is seen in the jaw-line and the neck.
-A face lift may be combined with other procedures to help maintain facial balance and harmony.
+A face lift may be performed as a stand-alone procedure, or it may be combined with other procedures to help maintain facial balance and harmony.

 Why choose a facial plastic surgeon to do my face lift?